 Which other lakes and rivers around Berlin should we test out before we start our raft tour down the Danube?
 We look forward to hearing your suggestions!

-Matthes thinks outside the box, he develops event concepts and runs his own webshop (customazer.com).
+Matthes thinks outside the box, writes concepts and stories.
 He likes to dream and loves to make these dreams come true.
-He can be found getting back to basics in the wilderness, dressing up in the mud or having crazy adventures in the air or on the water.
+He can be found getting back to basics in the wilderness, dressing up in the mud or having crazy adventures in the air, on the water or in new worlds.